With You, I Will Grieve

 I followed Dad humbly and walked up the front lawn with him, shaking as I was holding the tray of cookies.
 I dared myself to take a smell from them (peanut butter chocolate chip cookies) and smiled, knowing that my father was addicted to sugar of all kinds, but was highly allergic to peanut butter thankfully.
 Colonel Henderson could not share them with his friend, his brother-in-arms, the former Marine Captain Gregory Sullivan, but with me, his youngest daughter and child, the only one who was like his dead wife in every way.

 The front door unlocked, we entered the three-story apartment building – fancy, neat and without any insect infestations or cracks and crevices – and walked upstairs to the top floor.
 Little yap-yap dogs with dyed pink fur barked behind the doors of the first two occupants as we crept up the stairs together.
 Shuddering, I remembered that two older women, who held little appeal to the colonel, lived in those apartments.
 They also liked to pinch my cheeks and say how lovely I am every time I was seen, albeit a little chunky and prone to embarrassment beyond words.

 Breathless with anticipation of the upcoming wonderful visit and silent with each other as always, Dad and I made it to the last floor together and stood side-by-side at the door, as if on inspection for the colonel.
-Then, Dad, stiff as always when he was not threatening, knocked on the door, but received no answer.
+Then, Dad, stiff as always when he was not threatening, knocked on the door, but oddly enough received no answer.
 Usually, we did get one, as the colonel always knew we were coming (calling the night before, last night being no exception).
 On the appointed day, he seemed to be at the door even before we even came.